 Internal journaling is necessary and useful for property managers, but confusing for accountants and owners when it shows up on owner statements.
 Internal journaling created additional noise and mess on statements.
 We got feedback from our customers that you would like to be able to hide that journalling.

 Message received!
 Internal Journalling is no longer shown on statements now, but of course, you’ll still be able to see it in other parts of Console Cloud.

 Previously, if the income and expense table could not fit on the page under ‘Balance brought forward’, a bug would add a page break instead of a line break.
 This created an extra blank page that appeared at the top of the statement.
 Rest assured we have now thoroughly squashed this bug and saved a few trees in the process.

 In some cases, more information is actually useful in clarifying statements.
 For this reason, we have now added two tweaks to statements to help your owners.
 The rent details for the current rent agreement now appear in the statement header, and there's a new list at the bottom of the statement showing pending payments and withholds.

 Now rent amount and frequency for the current tenancy agreement is shown in owner statement headers.
 This helps landlords do the math and ensure all rent is paid.

-Note, however that only the current rent agreement information will be shown.
-If for whatever reason the statement covers a period where there was a change to the rent agreement or rent amount, only the most recent agreement details will show in the header.
+Note, however, that only the current rent agreement information will be shown.
+If for whatever reason the statement covers a period where there was a change to the rental agreement or rent amount, only the most recent agreement details will show in the header.

 Some landlords had trouble understanding how pending payments and withheld payments worked in their statement.
 Specifically, they would try to count the pending payments and withholds as part of their ledger’s income and expenses.
 This is—as you well know—not an accurate way to read the ledger.